swarnaroy21/GDG-WEBD-1/README.md

-# GDG-WEBD-1
+# gdg-webdev-assgn-1
-This github repository includes projects from the GDG GCELT sessions
+This is  a gdg web dev assignment project. hi